SYSAIN/comeback-to-coding/README.md

 # comeback-to-coding
-My journey back to coding – starting with Shell commands and basics.
+My comeback to coding — starting with Git and essential developer tools.